 If the scan of the macula at any visit shows signs of active wet AMD again (e.g. swelling of the macula), the time between injections is reduced to an interval where the macula looked stable (no signs of active wet AMD).
 These injections are then given at this interval on an ongoing basis to control the wet AMD, preventing damage to the macula and further vision loss.

-For some patients, there is reduced (but persistent) swelling of the macula with treatment at a four weekly interval, whilst others have signs of active wet AMD at a six weekly interval (requiring the frequency of the injection to be increased to four-weekly intervals).
+For some patients, there is reduced (but persistent) swelling of the macula with treatment at a four weekly interval, whilst others have signs of active wet AMD at a six weekly interval (requiring the frequency of the injections to be increased to four-weekly intervals).
 For these patients, there is the option of trying another type of intravitreal injection for AMD to see if it lasts longer (or controls the wet AMD better).
-Dr Chauhan can best guide which is the most appropriate type of treatment in these situations.
+Dr Chauhan can best guide which is the most appropriate type of treatment in these situations

 Signs Of Wet Amd With Oct Scanning